-Another sport that had different athletes in both the 2011 and original Goodwin Champions sets was track and field.
+Another sport that had different athletes in both the 2012 and original Goodwin Champions sets was track and field.
 Both sets had a sprinter and an athlete from the “field” part of track and field.
+Since the Olympics just ended recently, this seemed like a good post to do again this year.

 The original Goodwin set had a high jumper by the name of William Byrd Page, a competitor for the University of Pennsylvania.
 Page was the best high jumper in the world for a time – in his senior season he set the world record, becoming the first athlete to clear 6′ 4″.
 This was done at a time when they didn’t have the pads to create the “soft landing”, and the modern jumping techniques like the Fosbury Flop had not yet been established.